Timothy-Dylan/Timothy-Dylan/README.md

 ## Hi there 👋 Its me, Mario

 I'm a human, obviously.
 I do "kuttetikken".
-I'm often called Jr., teenager or young adult.
-My daily doing is "kuttetikken" and trying to think of something stupid to do.
+I'm often called jr. My daily doing is "kuttetikken" and trying to think of something stupid to do.

 If you visit this.
 Great job!
 Most of my things are private 😘